alumni_lookup

 You're officially a Champion!
 We're so glad you're here.

-Alumni Champions is built by Bruins, for Bruins—people like you who
+This community is built by Bruins, for Bruins—people like you who

 want to stay connected and help others do the same.